-1. Europol's mission shall be to support and strengthen action by the Member States' police authorities and other law enforcement services and their mutual cooperation in preventing and combating serious crime affecting two or more Member States, terrorism and forms of crime which affect a common interest covered by a Union policy.

-2. European laws [Regulations] shall determine Europol's structure, operation, field of action and tasks.
+- 1. Europol's mission shall be to support and strengthen action by the Member States' police authorities and other law enforcement services and their mutual cooperation in preventing and combating serious crime affecting two or more Member States, terrorism and forms of crime which affect a common interest covered by a Union policy. - 2.
+The European Parliament and the Council, acting in accordance with the ordinary legislative procedure, shall adopt Regulations determining Europol's structure, operation, field of action and tasks.